2023 Most Popular Urban & Regional Planning Master's Degree Schools in the Southwest Region

 Most Popular Southwest Region Schools for a Master's in Urban & Regional Planning

-Our analysis found Arizona State University - Tempe to be the most popular school for urban and regional planning students who want to pursue a master’s degree in the Southwest Region .
-Located in the midsize city of Tempe, ASU - Tempe is a public college with a very large student population.
+Our 2023 rankings named Arizona State University - Tempe the most popular school in the Southwest Region for urban and regional planning students working on their master’s degree.
+Located in the city of Tempe, ASU - Tempe is a public college with a very large student population.

 About 46% of the students majoring in urban planning at the school are women while 54% are male.

-The in-demand master’s degree programs at The University of Texas at Austin helped the school earn the #2 place on this year’s ranking of the most popular urban and regional planning schools in the Southwest Region .
-Located in the city of Austin, UT Austin is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend The University of Texas at Austin.
+It ranked #2 on our 2023 Most Popular Urban & Regional Planning Master’s Degree Schools in the Southwest Region list.
+Located in the city of Austin, UT Austin is a public school with a very large student population.

 Women make up 42% of the urban planning majors at the school.